Skip to navigation Skip to content Skip to subnav

 (10) Equipment and facilities.
 Provision for adequate and safe equipment and facilities for training and supervision, and safety training for apprentices on the job and in related instruction.

 (11) Minimum qualifications.
-Facially neutral, minimum qualifications required by the sponsor for persons entering the apprenticeship program, with an eligible starting age of not less than 16 years of age, or 18 years of age if required by State or federal laws or regulations.
+Facially neutral, minimum qualifications required by the sponsor for persons entering the apprenticeship program, with an eligible starting age of not less than 16 years of age, or 18 years of age if required by State law or rules or by federal law or regulations.

 (13) Registration cards.
 Provision that identifies the need for a card to be produced that confirms the registration status of an apprentice in an approved occupation.